 10) We are convinced that a denial or neglect of these principles will lead to increasingly destructive consequences in our families, our churches, and the culture at large.

 Kyle holds a bachelors degree along with a few masters degrees, as well as a Doctor of Ministry degree from Southeastern Baptist Theological Seminary.
 Kyle is passionate about exegetical preaching and has proclaimed the Bible in over 50 churches across the U.S., Canada, and Honduras.
-Previously, Kyle served as a professor at Crown College and Pastor of New Barren Springs Baptist Church.
-He and his wife Sarah were married in 2008 and have three children (Everly, Weston, and Stafford).
+Previously, Kyle served as a professor at a private college and Pastor of New Barren Springs Baptist Church.
+He and his wife Sarah were married in 2008 and have four children (Everly, Weston, Stafford, and Haddon).